mylesj/deep-entries/README.md

 // ]
 ```

-`deepEntries()` will accept an optional map function as a second parameter.
+An optional map function is accepted as a second parameter.

 ```js
 deepEntries(input, delimitEntry)